CommonAccord/CmaccDoc_Form-Agt/FR-v0.md

 Annex.Ti=Annexes

 Note=The Oxford comma.
+In French there is no Oxford comma, so most text will be written without such commas in the first place.
+But perhaps some lists will be made using "universal" methods.
 Establishing the default as no such comma.
-But can override in your documents.

 q=</i>